OzzyGoylusun/OzzyGoylusun/README.md

 </p>
 <br>

-## 🌐 Other Languages You Can Communciate With Me:
+## 🌐 Other Languages You Can Communicate With Me:

 | Language  | Proficiency     | Flags                      |
 | :-------- | :-------        | :------------------------- |